 Tip – Learn to identify the differences between hard and soft paper by studying them both using reference copies of stamps that MUST be on one of the papers.
 For hard, any stamp of the 1861-67 series is good (a 3c used 65 cost is under $2.00) and for soft use any 1883-1889 Issue stamp or even an 1893 Columbian stamp.

 CONTINENTAL BANKNOTE COMPANY – 1873-1875 Issues.
 156-166, 167-177 Special Printings, 178-179, 180-181 Special Printings.

 Characteristics are hard paper (except later printings which were on an “intermediate” weave paper) and secret marks added to the plates (except the 24c, 30c and 90c).
-Most values also exist with a “J” grill, which students have concluded is experimental, thus they are not assigned major catalog numbers by Scott.
+Most values also exist with a “J” grill, which students have concluded is experimental, thus they are not assigned major catalog numbers by Number.
 A color change 178 and a design change 179.

 SPECIAL PRINTINGS – Were issued to be sold to collectors and, in the case of the 1875 printings, because the Post Office wanted a display of every stamp issue prior to 1875 for display at the 1876 International Exhibition in Philadelphia, PA.
 Most of them are so rare that the chances of ever encountering one is minute, but they are included, for accuracy, as part of the matrix additions to the text.
 In a few cases, we will make special notes as “Tips” after the main text to explain an important fact about a stamp you may (if you are very lucky!) actually encounter.